-A company holds a list of individuals with criminal convictions who work in their industry sector because they consider those individuals should not be employed.
+A company holds a list of individuals with criminal convictions who work in their industry sector because it considers those individuals should not be employed.
 The company offers access to this ‘blocklist’ to other companies in the same industry.
 The list is considered to be a ‘comprehensive register of criminal convictions’.
 However the company does not have the official authority based in law to keep it.
-This processing is therefore in contravention of Article 10.
+This processing therefore breaches Article 10.

 A large public authority maintains a landlords register, which contains information about private landlords and letting agents who have been prosecuted or fined.
 It is a comprehensive register of criminal offence data which a number of councils access.

-Because the public authority has official authority to control and maintain this register, they do not require a Schedule 1 condition for processing in order to comply with Article 10.
+Because the public authority has official authority to control and maintain this register, it does not require a Schedule 1 condition for processing in order to comply with Article 10.

 When is processing authorised by UK law?